Adrian Yates therapist working online

 Establishing a private online therapy practice

 In April 2011.
-I became self-employed and establishing my online private practice.
+I became self-employed and established my online private practice.
 This year was the tenth anniversary, and I would like to thank everyone who trusted this service and supported this business over the years.

 How I work online